Port's marine life

 class="img-responsive

-Commissioned by the port authority, Melchers investigates biodiversity in the port of Amsterdam.
-He goes along with professional fishermen to study the animals under and above water.
-What about biodiversity in the port?
+Melchers is commissioned by the port authority to study biodiversity in the port of Amsterdam.
+He joins professional fishermen to study the animals under and above the water.
+What about this biodiversity in the port?
 Do we have enough sea bass and glass eels in the water?

 Amsterdam Wildlife

-''The number of sea bass is increasing,'' says Melchers.
-"Normally they reproduce in the south of England, but we see that they are now doing so in the Western Harbours as well.
-The harbours are full of griffon fish and glass eels."
-The city ecologist is currently working on a sequel to the film Amsterdam Wildlife, in which he follows the journey of the elvers, among other things.
-The route through the Nieuwe Zeesluis lock to Halfweg, where there is a stream of fresh water.
-There, they grow up to become eels.
+''The number of bass is increasing,'' Melchers says. ''Normally they reproduce in the south of England, but we are now seeing them doing the same in the Western Harbors.
+The harbors are full of grouper fish and glass eels."
+The city ecologist is currently working on a sequel to the film Amsterdam Wildlife and in it he follows the journey of the elvers, among other things.
+The route through the Nieuwe Zeesluis to Halfweg, where a stream of fresh water can be found.
+There they grow up to become eels.

 Impact new sea lock

-The arrival of the new sea lock is also an interesting aspect of the research.
-Melchers cannot yet say with certainty whether the largest sea lock in the world will affect nature.
-He does know from experience that living and working do not always have a positive effect on biodiversity.
-"Where there are people, nature is subordinate.
-However, fallow land or close to the frayed edges of the city are good areas for nature.
-The fringes of the city are the richest for nature.
-A lot grows and blossoms here!
-You can also see this in the harbour."
+The arrival of the new sea lock is also an interesting part of the research.
+Whether the world's largest sea lock will affect nature Melchers cannot yet say for sure.
+However, he does know from experience that both living and working do not always have a positive effect on biodiversity.
+"Where there are people, nature is secondary.
+By the way, vacant lots or close to the frayed edges of the city are good areas for nature.
+The edges of the city are the richest for nature.
+Lots of things grow and flourish here!
+You can see this in the harbor as well."

 Mini-evolution behind the station

-The harbour is a special and fun area to investigate, Melchers believes.
-"Ships take various animal species from all over the world with them.
-With the arrival of exotic species, the underwater world is changing rapidly.
-Whereas Darwin wrote in his books that evolution takes thousands of years, we see the opposite happening in the IJ.
-For example, behind the central station, I discovered a mini-evolution of the American long-legged rib jellyfish.
-The DNA of this jellyfish is different from that of its congeners."
+The harbor is a special and fun area to explore, Melchers believes.
+"Ships take various species from all over the world.
+With the arrival of exotics, the underwater world is changing rapidly.
+Where Darwin wrote in his books that evolution takes thousands of years, we see the opposite happening in the IJ.
+For example, behind the central station I discovered a mini-evolution of the American long-loop rib jellyfish.
+The DNA of this jellyfish is different from its peers."